kraglalbert/mcgill-swe-class-notes/ECSE437-Fall2019/notes/11_Experimentation.md

 * Hypothesis formulation

   * In the context of software, hypotheses can be formulated about changing/improving some "bottom line"-related measurements
-    * For example, click through rate or performance measurements
+    * For example, click through rate (CTR) or other performance measurements
-  * Example: "Changing the button colour from blue to green will increase the click through rate"
+  * Example: "Changing the button colour from *blue* to *green* will increase the click through rate"

 * Group assignment